tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 * Provide the public key of the peer, and possibly encrypt or sign the traffic as appropriate.
 This should be compared with known data (e.g. the peer ID) to authenticate the peer and avoid man-in-the-middle attacks.

-The initial transport implementation will be a port of the current MConn protocol currently used by Tendermint, and should be backwards-compatible at the wire level.
+The initial transport implementation will be a port of the current MConn protocol currently used by Tendermint, and should be backwards-compatible at the wire level as far as possible.
 This will be followed by an in-memory transport for testing, and a QUIC transport that may eventually replace MConn.

 The `Transport` interface is: